 An article from Business Insider further describes the difference between DNA and RNA as it applies to editing them, by stating, “Editing DNA allows a species to evolve in a manner that is more permanent for future generations.
 This is how most species evolve and survive.
 When a being edits their RNA, however, they can essentially “try out” an adaptation” to see if it works.
 One other note the authors of this piece make on this subject is that “Unlike a DNA adaptation, RNA adaptations are not hereditary.”
 Therefore, one can only guess that if an octopus discovers an RNA rewrite that is successful for survival or predation, they can presumably teach this to their offspring, or pass it along information by whatever means an octopus passes along such information.
-(Octopuses are notorious loners that don’t communicate with one another well.)
+(Octopuses are notorious loners who don’t communicate with one another well.)

 A quote from within the article, from a Professor Eli Eisenberg, puts it this way: “You can think of [RNA editing] as spell checking.
 If you have a word document.
 If you want to change the information, you take one letter and you replace it with another.”